anand1221178/Proactive-Reinforcement-Learning-for-Robust-Quadruped-Locomotion/README.md

 ---

 ## ✨ Project Overview
-This repository hosts a **research‑grade pipeline** for training, evaluating, and analysing reinforcement‑learning (RL) agents in simulated avionics‑inspired tasks.
+This repository hosts a **research‑grade pipeline** for training, evaluating, and analysing reinforcement‑learning (RL) agents in simulated tasks.
 The key design goal is **rapid iteration on your workstation** followed by **seamless scale‑out on an HPC cluster** (GPU Slurm farm).
 Features include: